OliveIsLazy/Project-1.3/Literature/How to: GitHub.md

   - The master branch is **not** a clone but the trunk of the tree, if you will.

-Commit: Contains all the changes made from the clone or fork of a branch.
+Commit: Shows all the changes made from an update with a title and label.
-The edited code one has commited to submitting.

 Documentation, updated records of a repo or a project to make it more easily accessible for the uninformed.